sighingnow/jekyll-gitbook/_pages/CH.md

 - Repeat the steps above for the supervisor.

+### 5. Use that form for providing the Admin UI feedback.

+<iframe src="https://ciscocx.qualtrics.com/jfe/form/SV_24dB79hF0fqG2KW" height="100%" width="100%" frameBorder="0" style="min-height: 1024px;" title="Admin UI Feedback"></iframe>

 # Bulk Operations

 > In this section you will learn how to use the Bulk Configuration in Control Hub by creating a second team.
 As an administrator, you can use Bulk Operations to create, modify, import, or export configuration objects in Webex Contact Center.
 This feature provides greater speed and efficiency to deploy and configure Webex Contact Center systems.

-Bulk Operations is available for the following configuration object types:
+Bulk Operations are available for the following configuration object types:

 | ------------------- | -------------------- |
 | ------------------- | -------------------- |